 The Surgical Technology Program follows the Health Profession selective admissions process.
 Students use the online Pre-Advisement Plan on myRichland to apply during the designated application period.
 Students must check their email to verify completion of the application.
 Students who cannot access the online pre-advisement plan should notify the Assistant to the Dean of Health Professions at 875.7211 ext.
 6753.

 Basis of Admission

 - Admission to the Surgical Technology Program is determined by successful completion of admission requirements.

 - Students may be conditionally admitted until admission criteria are completed.

 Notification of Conditional Admission

 Shortly after the priority deadline of December 10, the Surgical Technology Program Director reviews all applications and determines who is admitted to the program.
 After the priority deadline, admission is ongoing until capacity is met with a closing date of January 2nd.
-Out-of-district applicants are considered when space is available.
 The Surgical Technology Program admits to the spring semester.
 Fifteen students are offered conditional admission to the Surgical Technology Program.